UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Deciding on a flat bill plan involves weighing budget certainty against the financial risks of overages and higher average costs.

-Deciding if a flat bill energy plan is worth it requires weighing the psychological benefit of predictability against the financial risk of overages.
-For some households, the peace of mind is worth a slightly higher average cost.
-For others, the lack of control over savings is a dealbreaker.
+Deciding if a flat bill energy plan is genuinely worth your signature requires carefully weighing the psychological benefit of ultimate predictability against the substantial financial risk of overages.
+For some busy households, avoiding bill shock is worth paying a premium.
+For others, the complete lack of control over potential savings is an absolute dealbreaker.

 Pros: